Furrehan History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Furrehan were recorded, including Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.

 Early Notables of the Furrehan family (pre 1700)

-More information is included under the topic Early Furrehan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Furrehan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Furrehan family to Ireland